hanchangcai2002/ecdf-copula/README.md

 ## Data availability

-`data/raw/` contains the imputed REMBRANDT and CHAP patient data used to fit the synthesizers. **This folder is excluded from version control (see `.gitignore`) and is not part of the public repository** — it exists only in the local copy of this project, since the underlying clinical data cannot be shared publicly.
+`data/raw/` contains the imputed REMBRANDT and CHAP patient data used to fit the synthesizers. **This folder is excluded from version control (see `.gitignore`) and is not part of the public repository**.
+The original dataset exists only in the local copy of this project, since the underlying clinical data cannot be shared publicly.
 Everything else (synthesis/imputation/evaluation code, the synthetic datasets in `data/processed/`, and all evaluation results) is public.
 Scripts that read from `data/raw/` will not run out of the box for external users without access to the original REMBRANDT/CHAP data.

 ## Notes

-- **Third-party code**: `functions/evaluation_functions/` vendors evaluation
-  code from Hernandez et al. (2023) (MIT license).
+- **Third-party code**: `functions/evaluation_functions/` vendors evaluation code from Hernandez et al. (2023) (MIT license).
 See `functions/evaluation_functions/NOTICE.md` for attribution.
-- Notebooks use relative paths (`FUNCTIONS_HOME`, `REAL_DATA_HOME`,
-  `SYN_DATA_HOME`) computed from each notebook's location — run them in place (don't move a notebook without updating these).
+- Notebooks use relative paths (`FUNCTIONS_HOME`, `REAL_DATA_HOME`, `SYN_DATA_HOME`) computed from each notebook's location — run them in place (don't move a notebook without updating these).
 - GAN-based generation (CTGAN, WGAN-GP) requires Python (`ctgan`, `sdv`, `ydata-synthetic`); the eCDF-copula method and GBMT clustering require R (`copula`, `mice`, `gbmt`, `mclust`, `tidyverse`).